-Getting started in project control
+Getting started in project control, estimating, planning, scheduling and cost control

 Different companies employ trainee project controllers at differing levels of academic experience ranging from trainees with good GCSEs to those with a Master's degree.
 Sometimes it is possible to move into this occupation from another department within a company.
 Potential entry routes are: